THE KOJA STORY – FROM A SMALL METAL WORKSHOP TO AN INTERNATIONAL OPERATOR

 The growth rate accelerated, and one factory was no longer enough

 In the 1990s, in addition to the Tampere site, production was expanded to Jalasjärvi.
 Customers were offered increasingly extensive packages for the entire life cycle of products.

 In 2015, Koja launched the largest investments in its history.
 The production lines of the Jalasjärvi plant were renewed.
 A modern fan factory and a world-class product development and testing centre were constructed in Tampere.
 Koja has developed from an equipment supplier to a fully- fledged business partner.

 Today, Koja operates extensively in three business areas.
 Koja develops and supplies air handling solutions for buildings, air conditioning systems for ships and process fans for demanding industrial solutions.

 Koja’s quality is ensured by the company’s own product development, engineering, production and expert services throughout the life cycle of the product.
 The operations have expanded from Tampere to all over the world.
 The best solutions are created locally in Finland, Sweden, Russia and the USA – along with the customers.

 The strength of the Koja companies lies in the confidence of the family business in achieving its shared goal.
 Confidence has carried the enterprise a long way, and the Aalto family has owned Koja for more than 80 years – and will for the next 100.
 Koja’s operations are being developed on a long-term basis with future generations in mind.
-We want to work for a cleaner living environment.
+We want to work for a cleaner and healthier living environment.

 Today.
 Quality, customers and cooperation.
 Cheerful laughter still fills the premises – along with the Koja attitude.
 We make things happen.